aubsec/hashsearch/README.md

 ## Usage

-hashsearch.py requries at least one argument of either the -m or -M..
+hashsearch.py requries at least one argument of -s.

 |Argument   |Description|
 |---        |---|